 - Routine Care and Cleaning

 - Restoring Cast Iron

 How Cast Iron is Made

-Modern cast iron cookware gained popularity in the late 1800s as homes transitioned from cooking over a fireplace or campfire to kitchen stoves.
+Modern cast iron cookware gained popularity in the late 1800s as homes transitioned from cooking over a fireplace or campfire to cooking on camping stoves.
 While previous cookware had legs and/or handles for use over open flames, stoves created a need for flat-bottomed skillets and pans.
 Cast iron served that need.
 Iron was affordable, available and durable.

 Cast iron is made from molten iron poured into molds made of compacted sand or a sandy mixture.
 As the molten iron cools, it takes the shape of the mold.
 Once cooled sufficiently, the utensil is broken from the sandy mold.
 This accounts for the somewhat rough surface of most cast iron skillets and pans, although today’s more modern products are often less polished than their vintage counterparts.

 The invention of non-stick pots and pans negatively impacted the production of cast iron cookware in the 1960s.
 Consumers enjoyed the new space-aged, non-stick Teflon surfaces and few cast-iron cookware manufacturers survived.
 Those that have, used their own “recipes” for the iron composition used in their brands, much of it recycled.
 Today’s cast iron cookware is frequently manufactured and pre-seasoned before sold on the market.